Skip to content

 Import exchange data (CSV)

-For exchanges that don't support integration through API keys (or haven't integrated to Rotki), you can still import your trades or transactions.
+For exchanges that don't support integration through API keys (or haven't integrated to rotki), you can still import your trades or transactions.
 First, export the CSV file from the exchange's user interface.
-Then, import this CSV file into Rotki.
+Then, import this CSV file into rotki.

 Go to Import Data.